What about the Netherlands?

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
 The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.

-The Netherlands scores 53 on this dimension and thus exhibits a preference for avoiding uncertainty.
+The Netherlands scores 53 on this dimension and thus exhibits a slight preference for avoiding uncertainty.
 Countries exhibiting high uncertainty avoidance maintain rigid codes of belief and behaviour and are intolerant of unorthodox behaviour and ideas.
 In these cultures there is an emotional need for rules (even if the rules never seem to work) time is money, people have an inner urge to be busy and work hard, precision and punctuality are the norm, innovation may be resisted, security is an important element in individual motivation.